Rundiz-WP/bootstrap-basic/readme.txt

 ==More feature==

+WordPress Menu
+To display menu correctly, please create at least 1 menu and set as primary and save.

+Bootstrap features
+This theme can use all Bootstrap classes, elements and styles.

+Responsive image
-This theme can use all Bootstrap classes and element style, example: for responsive image please add img-responsive class to image element.
+For responsive image please add img-responsive class to img element.

-However there is some more feature here such as responsive video.
+Responsive video
-To do responsive video: Cloak video element (video element or embeded video) with <div class="flexvideo">...your video...</div>
+Cloak video element (video element or embeded video) with <div class="flexvideo">...your video...</div>.